stuartfowler/CEMT/Documentation/threat-modelling.md

 https://user-images.githubusercontent.com/7237737/179894631-5e16f41e-77cd-48c8-ab3e-415a7e39c97f.mp4

-> **Note**: If you add the signals to the `ThreatImpactSignal` or `ThreatDetectionSignal` via the context menu that appears when you place the `ThreatImpact` or `ThreatDetection` object, rather than by dragging them from the containment tree, the underlying `ThreatImpact` or `ThreatDetection` stereotypes are stripped from the object.
+> **Note**: If you add the signals to the `ThreatImpact` or `ThreatDetection` via the context menu that appears when you place the `ThreatImpact` or `ThreatDetection` object, rather than by dragging them from the containment tree, the underlying `ThreatImpact` or `ThreatDetection` stereotypes are stripped from the object.
 You will notice this because the red and blue colours from the legend will not apply properly once they are connected via the [Flows](#flows).
 The stereotype can be manually re-applied by right clicking on the object and selecting `ThreatImpact` or `ThreatDetection` from the context menu to fix this issue.

 ### Aggregated Actions

+The next step in the threat modelling process is to define and draw the [`AggregatedActions`](./stereotypes.md#aggregatedaction) that describe the high level actions that an attacker needs to take between the `ThreatStart` and the `ThreatImpact`.
+These `AggregatedActions` are logical groupings that are designed to manage the complexity of the actual steps in the threat flow during the modelling process, and will not appear in the final [Attack Trees](./risk.md#attack-trees) as nodes.

 https://user-images.githubusercontent.com/7237737/179895990-d646c9e8-21ec-4400-8c0d-408636918cf2.mp4

 ### Pins

+Pins must be added to the `AggregatedActions` before connecting the flows, as this is the mechanism that allows the flows to transition into the more detailed mal-activity diagrams inside the `AggregatedActions`. [`ThreatInputs`](./stereotypes.md#threatinput) are used to create the input pins for flows into the `AggregatedAction` while [`ThreatOutputs`](./stereotypes.md#threatoutput) are used to create the output pins for flows out of the `AggregatedAction`.

 https://user-images.githubusercontent.com/7237737/179895999-0bed82a1-8370-4173-af7c-3371656b298e.mp4

+> **Note**: The `ThreatOutput` stereotype is used for all output pins from an `AggregatedAction`.
+This includes pins that carry `ThreatFlows` and pins that carry `DetectionFlows`.

 ### Flows

+[`ThreatModelFlows`](./stereotypes.md#threatmodelflow) are used to connect together the various objects on the `CEMT Mal-Activity Diagram`.
+There are two types of flows that are used:

+ - [`ThreatFlows`](./stereotypes.md#threatflow) - which are used to model the path that the attacker must take; and
+ - [`DetectionFlows`](./stereotypes.md#detectionflow) - which are used to model the path that a system takes to detect the attacker.

+ `ThreatFlows` should be drawn from the `ThreatStart` to the input pins of an `AggregatedAction` and from the output pins of an `AggregatedAction` to either another `AggregatedAction` or to a `ThreatImpact`.

+ `DetectionFlows` should be drawn from the output pins of an `AggregatedAction` to a `ThreatDetection`.

 https://user-images.githubusercontent.com/7237737/179896018-0a9a8697-a03b-4ad0-a180-3a0faba7e495.mp4

-### Additional Steps
+### Additional Optional Steps

-Send + Accept

-Multiple nested levels
+The CEMT does not limit modellers to a single Intermediate Mal-Activity diagram.
+If the modeller wishes to use multiple levels of nested mal-activity diagrams by using `AggregatedActions` within `AggregatedActions` that is currently supported to a depth of 3.
+These can be created by following the same process outlined in the [Detailed Mal-Activity Diagrams](#detailed-mal-activity-diagrams) section, but continuing to use `AggregatedActions`, `ThreatInputs` and `ThreatOutputs` to draw the next intermediate level of detail.

+The CEMT also provides the ability to link together different mal-activity diagrams which may reside under different misuse cases to avoid duplication of mal-activity diagrams.
+This is achieved using the [`ThreatSendSignal`](./stereotypes.md#threatsendsignal), [`ThreatAcceptEvent`](./stereotypes.md#threatacceptevent) and [`ThreatSignal`](./stereotypes.md#threatsignal) stereotypes.
+The `ThreatSendSignal` would be drawn on the mal-activity diagram that is the source of the `ThreatFlow` being passed between the two mal-activity diagrams and the `ThreatAcceptEvent` would be drawn on the mal-activity diagram that is the destination of the `ThreatFlow` being passed between the two mal-activity diagrams.
+A `ThreatSignal` would be created and assigned to both the `ThreatAcceptEvent` and `ThreatSendSignal`, linking them together.

+The process for creating and drawing these objects is similar to that shown in the [Signals](#signals) section.
+The completed Intermediate Mal-Activity Diagram shown below includes the 'System Access' object at the top, which is a `ThreatAcceptEvent` which is accepting a `ThreatSignal` named 'System Access' from one or more `ThreatSendSignal` objects elsewhere in the model.

 ![Intermediate Mal-Activity Diagram](/Documentation/Images/intmalact.png)